-Qualified intellectual disability professional (QIDP): A QIDP is a person who meets the requirements of 42 CFR 483.430(a)(1) and (2) of the ICF/IID regulations.
+Qualified intellectual disability professional: A qualified intellectual disability professional is a person who meets the requirements of 42 CFR 483.430(a)(1) and (2) of the intermediate care facilities for individuals with intellectual disabilities regulations.
 They must have specialized training in intellectual disability or at least one year of experience working directly with persons with intellectual disability or other developmental disabilities and is one of the following:

 - A doctor of medicine or osteopathy;

 - An individual who holds at least a bachelor’s degree in occupational therapy, physical therapy, psychology, social work, speech pathology/therapy, recreation, dietetics/nutritional science, or a human services field (including, but not limited to, sociology, special education, and rehabilitation psychology).

 What facilities are responsible for the provision of specialized services or specialized psychiatric rehabilitation services?
 Is a special license needed?

 Facilities do not need any special license or approval from the department to provide specialized services or specialized psychiatric rehabilitation services.

 The PASRR regulations require that persons who have a serious mental illness or a developmental disability and are found to need specialized services receive these services.
 Under these regulations, the state is responsible to provide or arrange for the provision of specialized services.
 Wisconsin arranges for the provision of specialized services for persons who have a developmental disability by providing an additional reimbursement to nursing facilities that provide specialized services.
 A nursing facility may choose not to admit or retain a person who requires specialized services.